 If there is one thing I realized with my resin adventures is how much I really admire artisans who make real flower jewelry to sell.
 They do it so well.
 Their work is well worth paying for!
 This is truly a good example of how it seems easy enough until you try it yourself.

 I used natural light my iPhone 6S with the camera+ app and the Modahaus TS320 tabletop studio and the Steady Stand (medium) for the final project pictures.
 The necklace is suspended from a Modahaus Steady Stand.
 The tutorial photos were taken in my windowless basement studio with artificial lights.
 Check out my How to Photograph Jewelry Webinar .

 I receive books and products for review.
 I do receive a small fee for any products purchased through affiliate links.
+This goes towards the support of this blog and to provide resource information to readers.
 The opinions expressed are solely my own.
 They would be the same whether or not I receive any compensation.

 Before You Go:

 - How to Make Real Flower Resin Jewelry (not pressed)